NYC Man Charged As Accomplice In Dumping Escort's Body In Barrel On Bergen County Street

 Flanagan's naked body was found in a 55-gallon barrel just off Teaneck Road the morning of Aug.
 13.

-It had no signs of physical abuse, the sources told Daily Voice, adding that an autopsy by the Bergen County Medical Examiner's Office would help determine how she died.
+It had no signs of physical abuse, the sources told Daily Voice, adding that an autopsy by the Bergen County Medical Examiner's Office would help tell how she died.

-Parker, of Springfield Gardens, turned himself in to the NYPD on Sunday, Musella said.
+The results of drug and alcohol tracing will be critical in determining whether authorities will bring murder, manslaughter or a lesser charges, such as those against Parker, of Springfield Gardens, who Musella said turned himself in to the NYPD on Sunday.

 Flanagan, who had a minor criminal history, worked as an escort, the New York Post reported.
 She was identified through fingerprints, it said.

-Note: UPDATE: A Queens man was charged with helping dump the naked body of a New York City escort in a barrel on a quiet Bergen County street.